John Griffiths (surgeon)

 John Griffiths of Erryd (28 October 1754 – 17 September 1822) was a London medical practitioner and surgeon.
 His parents were the Reverend John Griffiths, B.A. from Oxford University, and Mary Denham.

 Career

-Dr Griffiths was appointed surgeon to Queen Charlotte's Household on 23 November 1792, which position he held until 1818, and was surgeon at St George's Hospital (1796 – 1822).
+Dr Griffiths was appointed surgeon to Queen Charlotte's Household on 28 March 1789, and held this position until her death in 1818 (following which he attended her funeral in St George's Chapel, Windsor Castle).
+He was also surgeon at St George's Hospital in London from 1796 until 1822.